true

 Becoming an S corporation

-In order to operate your business as an S corporation, you must satisfy a number of IRS requirements first.
-Your business must operate as a domestic corporation, have only one class of stock and have no more than 100 U.S. shareholders.
+In order to operate your business as an S corporation, you have to satisfy a number of IRS requirements first.
+Your business has to operate as a domestic corporation, have only one class of stock and have no more than 100 U.S. shareholders.

 S corporation taxation